How to Get into Sport Management

 Sport management professionals may find employment by working for a professional team, college athletic program, governing body, athletic facility, agency or a variety of other organizations.
 Depending on your prior experience and areas of interest, there are many roles that could be a good fit for you, such as:

-- Marketing Coordinator: Develop and execute strategies to promote a team or league, managing advertising campaigns and monitoring budgets
+- Marketing Coordinator: Develop and execute sports marketing strategies to promote a team or league, managing advertising campaigns and monitoring budgets

 - Financial Analyst: Prepare forecasts and analyze budgets to guide decision-makers as they work to strengthen and grow an organization